 At Penn State Beaver, personal learning and growth aren't limited to the classroom.
 The variety of clubs, organizations and student events available to you as a student provide valuable opportunities to make friends, enhance your degree, and get the most out of your college education.
 Whether your interest is academic, athletic, cultural or social, Penn State Beaver has a club or organization that will cater to your interests, help you achieve your goals, and give you the chance to grow from a member into a leader.

 Getting involved in campus clubs is a great way to meet people, gain important leadership skills, and have fun!
 We have a variety of clubs and organizations at Penn State Beaver in which students can participate.
 In addition to this, students who are interested can explore the option of creating their own clubs in order to get people interested in new activities on campus.

 How do I join an existing club?

 There are many clubs and organizations of various interests for students to join each year.
-At the start of the fall semester the Club Rush event provide an opportunity for you to explore all the clubs and organizations and meet club members.
-If you don’t find what you are looking for, you also have the opportunity to form your own club!
+At the start of the fall semester the Club Rush event provides an opportunity for you to explore all the clubs/organizations and meet club members.
+Club Rush event info is announced via email to all students along with various posted advertisements around campus.
+If you don’t find what you are looking for at club rush, you also have the opportunity to form your own club!
 READ ON!